zbtolon/get-support/howtogetsupport.md

 # How do I get the support I need?
 {: #getting-customer-support}

-If you experience problems with {{site.data.keyword.Bluemix}}, you have several options to begin to determine the cause of the problem and to get help finding a solution.
+If you experience problems with {{site.data.keyword.Bluemix}}, you have several options to get help with determining the cause of the problem and finding a solution.
 {:shortdesc}

-If your account was created with the {{site.data.keyword.Bluemix_notm}} console or if your SoftLayer account was created from the {{site.data.keyword.BluSoftlayer_notm}} infrastructure customer portal and it is a linked account, you can open support tickets from the {{site.data.keyword.Bluemix_notm}} console.
+If your account was created from the {{site.data.keyword.Bluemix_notm}} console or if your SoftLayer account was created from the {{site.data.keyword.BluSoftlayer_notm}} infrastructure customer portal and it is a linked account, you can open support tickets from the {{site.data.keyword.Bluemix_notm}} console.
 Linked accounts are linked between {{site.data.keyword.Bluemix_notm}} and {{site.data.keyword.BluSoftlayer_notm}} infrastructure services.
 See [Linking IBMid user accounts](/docs/admin/softlayerlink.html#link_user_accounts) for more information.

 If your account is a SoftLayer account that was created in the {{site.data.keyword.BluSoftlayer_notm}} infrastructure customer portal and is not a linked account, see [Getting support for {{site.data.keyword.BluSoftlayer_notm}} infrastructure](/docs/customer-portal/cpsupport.html#customerportal_support) for more information about opening support tickets from the customer portal.